medibloc/panacea-core/.gitbook/1-users/3-data-exchange/1-consume-data.md

 panacead query datadeal deal ${deal-id} \
   --node ${chain-node-rpc-addr}
 ```
-Also, you can query all deals registered in the chain.
+You can also query all deals registered in the chain.
 ```bash
 panacead query datadeal deals \
   --node ${chain-node-rpc-addr}